-(11) SERVING CARRIER.-The term "serving carrier" means a facilities-based carrier pro-
+(11) SERVING CARRIER.-The term "serving carrier" means a facilities-based carrier providing mobile telecommunications service to a customer outside a home service provider's or reseller's licensed service area.

 (12) TAXING JURISDICTION.-The term "taxing jurisdiction" means any of the several States, the District of Columbia, or any territory or possession of the United States, any municipality, city, county, township, parish, transportation district, or assessment jurisdiction, or any other political subdivision within the territorial limits of the United States with the authority to impose a tax, charge, or fee.